bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Oh, did I".

 As he took the last few steps towards the bench with his setup, he stood a bit to the side, so Yurgunn could see what he had made.
-He let the lead piece hang to the ground, which made everything spin a few degrees, as it got loaded.
+He let the lead piece hang freely in the air, which made everything spin a few degrees, as it got loaded.

 "So - as you can see - the plate is pushed up by this spring.
 The spring, when pushed down, will let go of this lever, which releases the break of these gears.